auraphp/Aura.Di/docs/migrating.md

 ### Dropped PHP 7.1 and lower, no HHVM

-Make you use the correct PHP version.
+Make sure you use the correct PHP version.
 This library uses the object type-hint and therefore requires PHP 7.2+.
 The support for HHVM is dropped.

 ### Type-hinting